I’m a huge fan of Allbirds shoes, so I was excited when they released a new high-performance shoe designed for running.

 Other Shoe Reviews

-- Allbirds Wool Runners – These cosy sneakers are on my feet every day from autumn to spring.
-The perfect shoes if you don’t like wearing shoes.
+- Allbirds Wool Runners – These cosy, slipper-like sneakers are perfect if you don’t like wearing shoes.

 - Our Carry-On Packing List – See the other shoes and clothes we travel with.